 - Control the spice level by using smoked paprika and a dash of red pepper flakes.
 Bravas sauce is not meant to be fiery hot.
 If you haven’t made it before, use smoked paprika and a teaspoon or so of red pepper flakes to start.
 For more heat, add more, or combine it with some of our Hot Smoked Paprika.

-Bravas sauce will keep well in a tightly closed mason jar in the refrigerator for up to 4 days.
-It will thicken as it sits, so you will need to thin it out with a little broth or water when you reheat.
+- Store: Bravas sauce will keep for up to 4 days in a tightly sealed jar in the refrigerator.
+It will thicken as it sits, so you may need to thin it out with a little broth or water when you reheat it.

-To reheat this sauce, pour it into a pan over medium heat and whisk in broth or water (1 tablespoon at a time) until you reach the right consistency.
+- To Reheat this sauce, pour it into a pan set over medium heat and whisk in broth or water (1 tablespoon at a time) until you reach the right consistency.

-You can also freeze salsa brava.
-Once the sauce cools, transfer it to a freezer-safe container and freeze for up to 3 months.
+- To freeze salsa brava, transfer the completely cooled sauce to a freezer-safe container and freeze for up to 3 months.
 Defrost overnight in the fridge, before reheating it the same way I explained above.

 Spanish